Help with Utilities During COVID-19

 Contact your water and sewer provider to see if they are suspending shutoffs.
 They may also work with you to defer payments.

 Also, some natural gas providers have voluntarily halted natural gas shutoffs due to COVID-19.

 - Corix - Until further notice

 - Coserv - Coserv has resumed shutoffs, but go here to see how may get help with your gas bill.

 - Epcor - Until further notice (no shutoffs for residences, businesses may defer payments for 30 days)

 - Texas Gas Service - Has resumed shutoffs, but go here to see how you may get help with your gas bill.

 - Texas-Kansas-Oklahoma Gas - Until further notice

-The above list may be incomplete.
+The above list may be incomplete or out of date.
 Whether listed here or not, contact your gas provider to ask about programs to keep your gas connected.

 Note that you will still owe money for unpaid gas bills.
-The above companies have said only that they will temporarily halt shutoffs for nonpayment.
+Participating companies have said only that they will temporarily halt shutoffs for nonpayment.